stormxio/stormx-token/README.md

 6. The event ``TokenConverted(userAddress, amount)`` is emitted to indicate the success of conversion.

 7. The function returns true.

+8. The user is charged by the specified amount ``chargeFee`` of new StormX tokens if the user was not charged previously, and the charged tokens are transferred to StormX’s reserve ``stormXReserve``.

 #### UC1.4 StormX admin closes token migration and collects all the rest of original tokens via GSN